 And you’re off!
 The first thing to do is name your UDT.
-Make sure to follow any standards that your organization has set in regards to naming conventions, or consider creating your own conventions if you’re working independently.
+When you do so, make sure to follow any standards that your organization has set in regards to naming conventions, or consider creating your own conventions if you’re working independently.
 Here is the general format that my organization uses:

 For this application, let’s establish one UDT for the outputs and one UDT for the inputs.
 A quick note here: Earlier, I described the “fan inputs” and “fan outputs.”
-Now, we’re looking at things from the opposite perspective; the fan’s inputs will be connected to PLC outputs, and the fan’s outputs will be connected to PLC inputs.
+Now, we’re looking at things from the opposite perspective.
+In other words, the fan’s inputs will be connected to PLC outputs, and the fan’s outputs will be connected to PLC inputs.
 So, as you’ll see below, the “FanIn” UDT we’ll create will correlate with the “Fan Outputs” table you see above.